Chen-Yiyang/nus-cheatsheets/README.md

 - Midterm Summary: A 2-page summary sheet for all the contents coverred for AY20/21 Sem 2 till Midterm.
 - Final Summary: A 2-page summary sheet for all the contents coverred for AY20/21 Sem 2.

+### CS3230
+- Cheatsheet: A short summary sheet for Midterm.

 ### CS3243
 - Cheatsheet: A 2-page summary sheet for Midterm.